canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 </style>

-In the winter of 2019, the Digital Transformation Office (DTO) worked with teams from Global Affairs Canada (GAC) and the Canada Revenue Agency (CRA) on two separate optimization projects: Travel advice and advisories and Contact the CRA.
+In the winter of 2019, the Digital Transformation Office (DTO) worked with teams from Global Affairs Canada (GAC) and the Canada Revenue Agency (CRA) on two separate optimization projects: Travel advice and advisories and Contact the <abbr title="Canada Revenue Agency">CRA</abbr>.
 Both involved top tasks that millions of Canadians seek to complete on Canada.ca each year.
 During these projects we identified four tips to help improve content design on Canada.ca and increase user success.

 ## 1. Put answers in web content, not publications